-5.2 Lubrication
+5.1 Lubrication

-The CheckPoint Series 5400/8400 motor was designed to run under "stone-dry" internal conditions in the motor end.
+The CheckPoint Series 6200 motor was designed to run under "stone-dry" internal conditions in the motor end.
 However, regular lubrication will maximize the life of the pump and thus add value to your investment.
 In addition to minimizing friction within the pump, lubrication flushes out foreign debris, further reducing wear and tear on the mechanism.

-- 5.2.1 Periodic Lubrication To lubricate the pump periodically, block off and then disconnect the air/gas supply line by unscrewing the fitting at the pump air/gas inlet.
-Introduce approximately 1cc of lubricant into the air/gas inlet.
+- 5.1.1 Periodic Lubrication To lubricate the pump periodically, block off and then disconnect the air/gas supply line by unscrewing the fitting at the pump air/gas inlet.
+Introduce a light silicone-based lubricant or multigrade motor oil into the air/gas inlet.
 Reconnect the air/gas supply line and reintroduce gas pressure.
-Lubricant will become evenly distributed throughout the motor end of the pump within a few cycles. - 5.2.2 Continuous Lubrication Lubricator bottles can be placed anywhere in the gas supply line prior to the pump's air/gas inlet.
+Lubricant will become evenly distributed throughout the motor end of the pump within a few cycles. - 5.1.2 Continuous Lubrication Lubricator bottles can be placed anywhere in the gas supply line prior to the pump's air/gas inlet.
 Set the lubricator rate as low as possible, one to two drops per minute, unless cold conditions dictate more in order to prevent freezing of the gas supply.
-CheckPoint offers both a small and a large in-line lubricator; call CheckPoint or your authorized CheckPoint distributor for details. - 5.2.3 Recommended Lubrication Type A light hydraulic oil bearing the designation ISO 3448 viscosity no. 20-32 should be used.
-If atmospheric or other supply air/gas conditions present exhaust freezing issues, a similar type lubricant with an antifreeze component such as glycol may be used.
+CheckPoint offers both a small and a large in-line lubricator; call CheckPoint or your authorized CheckPoint distributor for details.

+5.1.3 Recommended Lubrication Type A light hydraulic oil bearing the designation ISO 3448 viscosity no. 20-32 should be used.
+If atmospheric or other supply air/gas conditions present exhaust freezing issues, an antifreeze type lubricant such as Kilfrost may be used.